rmosolgo/graphql-ruby/guides/queries/logging.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Queries
-title: Logging
+# Logging
-desc: Development output from GraphQL-Ruby
-index: 12
----

-At runtime, GraphQL-Ruby will output debug information using {{ "GraphQL::Query#logger" | api_doc }}.
+At runtime, GraphQL-Ruby will output debug information using [GraphQL::Query#logger](rdoc-ref:GraphQL::Query#logger).
 By default, this uses `Rails.logger`.
 To see output, make sure `config.log_level = :debug` is set.
 (This information isn't meant for production logs.)

-You can configure a custom logger with {{ "GraphQL::Schema.default_logger" | api_doc }}, for example:
+You can configure a custom logger with [GraphQL::Schema.default_logger](rdoc-ref:GraphQL::Schema.default_logger), for example:

 ```ruby
 class MySchema < GraphQL::Schema